-Information will be collected from you directly as part of your participation in service.
-There may be circumstances where information is collected indirectly when it reduces risk or when it is not possible to collect it directly from you in an accurate, complete and/or timely manner.
+We collect information from you directly.
+There may be circumstances where we collect information from others about you when it reduces risk or when it is not possible to collect it from you directly in an accurate, complete and/or timely manner.

 Your Right to Access Your Records

-It is your right to have access to your file.
-You may request to see your file and/or request a copy of information from your file.
+You have the right to access to your file.
+You may request to see and/or receive a copy of information from your file.
 Certain exceptions apply as outlined in our access to records policy and will be explained to you at the time of request.
-To access your records as a current client, a request is made for an appointment with the Program Manager.
-If you are a past client, an appointment request is made with the Program Director.

 Storage of Records

-Your file may be in paper and/or electronic format.
+Your records may be in paper and/or electronic format.
 Paper files are kept in a locked file cabinet within a locked room.
-Electronic files are part of a web-based client information system that has many security features in place.
-Your file cannot be accessed without an assigned and secure password.
+Electronic files are part of a web-based system that has many security features in place.
+Your file cannot be accessed by anyone without an assigned and secure password.